craigmulligan/website/content/posts/chat.md

 5. **Always Acknowledge** - A common complaint with any fast paced communication system is that messages are often missed.
 How many times has a colleague asked you did you see my message on slack?
 Often when making an announcement, for instance `@dev-team deploy v1.0.1 is going out in 1hr please test your changes`.
 It's super important that all those mentioned, should ack that message.
 Right now there aren't great ways to do this, most teams just use emoji's or some arbitrary convention but then it's up to the sender to validate that everyone has responded.

-Instead it should provide you with info on has not ack'd the message, `11/12 of the @dev-team` have ack'd this. @hobochild has not seen it yet <would you like to ping them?>.`
+Instead it should provide you with info on has not ack'd the message, `11/12 of the @dev-team` have ack'd this. @craigmulligan has not seen it yet <would you like to ping them?>.`